Awni00/relational-convolutions/rebuttals/tmlr/p6Dm.md

 Thank you for your review.

+We have uploaded a revised version of the manuscript with several additions to address feedback from reviews.
+Please see the global response for an overview of these additions.
+Below, we will address your particular concerns and highlight additions related to your review in more detail.

 > Since the method involves several modules, ablation studies on the contribution of each module would be beneficial.

 We have updated the paper to add some discussion of the effects of different configurations of the proposed module.
 In particular, the effect of the relation dimension $d_r$, imposed symmetry of the relations, entropy regularization, and others.
 For brevity, here we will highlight what we thought was most interesting.

-Recall that the *SET!* task was by far the most difficult relational task in our experiments, with all other baselines failing to learn the task beyond 60\% accuracy.
+Recall that the *Set* task was by far the most difficult relational task in our experiments, with all other baselines failing to learn the task beyond 60\% accuracy.
 Here, we discuss what factors contribute to the success of relational convolutional networks on the task.

 We find that the symmetry of relations is a crucial inductive bias.
 We experiment with variants of RelConvNet with symmetric ($W_1 = W_2$) and asymmetric ($W_1, W_2$ independent parameters) relations.
 We find that RelConvNet fails to learn the *SET!* task in a way that generalizes without the symmetry constraint---it is able to fit the training data but does not learn the rule in a way that generalizes.